 Where to find us

-Informatics and Scientific Applications is located on the first floor of 38 Oxford Street, Cambridge, MA 02138.
-Please note that this building is not actually on Oxford Street.
-It is located just to the east (or behind) the Northwest Labs, and just north of the Biological Labs.
+Informatics and Scientific Applications is located on the second basement floor of 52 Oxford Street, Cambridge, MA 02138 aka the Northwest Labs building.
 Click here for an interactive map and click here for a Google map.

 If you are planning to drive, please be advised that on-street parking is very limited and University-owned lots require a pre-paid day permit.
 We strongly urge using public transportation.

 By Public Transportation Take the Red Line to the Harvard Square stop, and choose the “Church Street” exit.
 Exit through the turnstiles and up the stairway on your left, which leads to Harvard Yard.
 Walk through the gate into Harvard Yard and proceed straight ahead to the statue of John Harvard.
 From here take the path to your left, exit the Yard, and veer slightly to the right.
 The Science Center (a large, concrete structure with a rock formation in front) will be on your left, and Memorial Hall (a large, ornate red brick building with a tall steeple) on your right.
 This path will take you to the intersection of Kirkland and Oxford Streets.
 Cross the street, and proceed left down Oxford Street.
 You will see the Harvard Museum of Natural History on your right.
-Take the first path on the right after the Museum and follow to the main entrance of the Northwest Building.
-When you get to the entrance of the Northwest Building turn right and follow the path that leads to the back of the building.
-When you get to the end of this path, the 38 Oxford Street building will be in front of you.
+Take the first path on the right after the Museum and follow it to the main entrance of the Northwest Building.

 From the South Take I-93/Route 3 (South East Expressway) north and follow the above directions for Storrow Drive West.